-13. Yoshihara, Toshi and James R. Holmes.
+4. Yoshihara, Toshi and James R. Holmes.
 Red Star over the Pacific.
-Second edition.
-Annapolis: Naval Institute Press, 2018.
-Chapters 8.
-(E-Reserve)
+Annapolis: Naval Institute Press, second edition, 2018.
+Chapters 1, 4, 6-8.

-[Holmes and Yoshihara provide a comprehensive analysis of the competition between China and the United States.
+[Professor Holmes of the Strategy and Policy Department and Toshi Yoshihara, a former Naval War College professor now at the Center for Strategic and Budgetary Assessments, provide a comprehensive analysis of the competition between China and the United States.
 This reading plays a central role in examining the strategic contours and capabilities of the American and Chinese armed forces.]